daaanny90/podsnap/README.md

 The following functions are used to process the episode:

 1. Function 1 reads the new URL of the original mp3 file of the episode and saves the mp3 file in the bucket.
+[Issue #6](https://github.com/daaanny90/PodSnap/issues/6)
 2. Function 2 sends the mp3 to the speech-to-text API, getting the text of the episode, and saves it in the episode document.
+[Issue #2](https://github.com/daaanny90/PodSnap/issues/2)
 3. Function 3 sends the new text to the Cloud natural language API, requesting a max 750 words summary of the text, and saves this short text in the episode document.
+[Issue #3](https://github.com/daaanny90/PodSnap/issues/3)
 4. Function 4 sends the new short text to the speech-to-text API, getting an audio version of the short text and saving it in the bucket (and the bucket location in the episode document).
+[Issue #4](https://github.com/daaanny90/PodSnap/issues/4)
 5. Function 5 sends the response to the client with the short text and playable mp3 of the short text.
+[Issue #5](https://github.com/daaanny90/PodSnap/issues/5)

 To run your own PodSnap, you need: